PinaXDbioinfo/bioinformatic_tools/ScriptsBayesTraits/README.md

 - Packages from R:
   - ape
   - diversitree

 ---

 ## How to Run

-The first step is move your tree in nexus format to the data directory.
+The first step is move your tree in nexus format and your trait data to the data directory.
 After that change your working directory to the bin directory and run this script as follows:

 PhyloTags.sh name_of_your_tree.nex